Terrorist (novel): Plot

-One of Teresa’s suitors in the story is Ahmad’s guidance counselor, Jack Levy, who initially visits her to try and steer Ahmad toward college and away from his chosen career path, truck driver.
-Levy is an American Jew who has abandoned practicing his religion yet (as many characters in the novel note) still maintains the stereotypical Jewish cynicism and depression.
-He can be just as critical as Ahmad about American culture, but rather than viewing it in terms of distance from God he sees it as the outcome of historical events and naked greed.
+One of Teresa's suitors in the story is Ahmad's guidance counselor, Jack Levy, who initially visits her to try and steer Ahmad toward college and away from his chosen career path as a truck driver.
+Levy is an American Jew who has abandoned practicing his religion yet (as many characters in the novel note) still maintains a stereotypical Jewish cynicism and depression.
+He can be just as critical as Ahmad about American culture, but rather than viewing it in terms of distance from God, he sees it as the outcome of historical events and naked greed.